danschw/spore-phage-sigma/code/README.txt

 # Number of parameters (K, model parameters and branch lengths): 880
 # Sample size (n, alignment length): 141
 # Given that K>=n, the parameter estimates might be inaccurate.
 Thus, phylogenetic estimates should be interpreted with caution.
-# based on reponses in IQtree google forum (below) do multiple  ML tree runs.
+# based on reponses in IQtree google forum (below) do multiple  (50x) ML tree runs and select best ML (-reruns option does this)
 # https://groups.google.com/g/iqtree/c/l8Pi_Xe-Q5A/m/TCNR_mvIAAAJ
 # https://groups.google.com/g/iqtree/c/uGeqBo2xm0c/m/BCkAFH46AQAJ

-(5) batch-IQmulti.sh
-50x RERUNS fro best ML
+Implemented in code/batch-IQmulti.sh called from align-trim-tree.sh

-(6) get_bacterial_features.R
+(5) get_bacterial_features.R
 To facilitate tree plotting and analysis I obtained the species specific feature annotations for the aligned proteins. (the sequences downloaded in "get_faa.R" are annotated in MULTISPECIES scheme omplemented by NCBI)

-(7) tree-split.R
+(6) tree-split.R
-To further address the "K>=n" warning of iqtree I will implement on if the suggestions in the warning message,  to "Remove the least important sequences from the alignment".
+To further address the "K>=n" warning of iqtree I will implement one of the suggestions in the warning message,  to "Remove the least important sequences from the alignment".
 There is a large group of ECF sigmas which my previuos experience suggests do not contain phage sigmas (from the set of phages analyzed here).
-In this R script I identify and filter out the ECF group of sigma factors, except for B. subtilis ECF for reference.
+In this R script I identify and filter out the ECF group of sigma factors, as weel as the rpoD (=sigA) house keeping sigmas.
+From these groups I retained the B. subtilis ECFs and sigA for reference.
 The filtered set of sequences, along with filtered meta data are written to "data/reduced_set_to_align".

-visulaize best ML tree - identify major groups (ECF, sigA, sigBFG..).
-Remove ECF sigmas (except for B. subtilis) and run again align-trim-tree.
-NEXT

-remove all ECF sequences and rerun alignm-trim-phylogeny on smaller number with better support (bootstrap etc.) - maybe leave an ECF as outgroup.
+(7)
+rerun alignment, trimming and model selsction as in (4).
+Still grtting "K>n" warning, rhough K is much closer to n now.
+Nevertheless, I did 50 runs of IQtree to find best ML tree.

+(8)
+Best ML tree was the used as basis for UFbootstrap and alRT-SH tests of support for tree.